Church of the Savior on Blood

 The Church of the Savior on Spilled Blood (Церковь Спаса на Крови, Tserkovʹ Spasa na Krovi) is a Russian Orthodox church in Saint Petersburg, Russia which currently functions as a secular museum and church at the same time.
 The structure was constructed between 1883 and 1907.
 It is one of Saint Petersburg's major attractions.

-The church was erected on the site where political nihilists assassinated Emperor Alexander II in March 1881.
+The church was erected on the site where Narodnaya Volya members assassinated Emperor Alexander II in March 1881.
 The church was funded by the Romanov imperial family in honor of Alexander II, and the suffix "on [Spilled] Blood" refers to his assassination.

 History

 Construction began in 1883 during the reign of Alexander III, two years after the assassination of his father Alexander II.
 The church was consecrated as a memorial to his father.
 Estimates suggest that the construction cost 4.5 million rubles.
 The construction was completed during the reign of Nicholas II in 1907.
 Funding was provided by the Imperial family with the support of many private donors.

 The church is prominently situated along the Griboedov Canal; paved roads run along both sides of the canal.
 On March 13, 1881 (Julian date: March 1), as Alexander II's carriage passed along the embankment, a grenade thrown by an anarchist conspirator exploded.
 The tsar, shaken but unhurt, got out of the carriage and started to remonstrate with the presumed culprit.
 A second conspirator took the chance to throw another bomb, killing himself and mortally wounding the tsar.
 The tsar, bleeding heavily, was taken back to the Winter Palace, where he died a few hours later.

 A temporary shrine was erected on the site of the attack while plans and fundraising for a more permanent memorial were undertaken.
 In order to build a permanent shrine on the exact spot where the assassination took place, it was decided to narrow the canal so that the section of road on which the tsar had been driving could be included within the walls of the church.
 An elaborate shrine, in the form of a ciborium, was constructed at the end of the church opposite the altar, on the exact place of Alexander's assassination.
 It is embellished with topaz, lazurite and other semi-precious stones, making a striking contrast with the simple cobblestones of the old road, which are exposed in the floor of the shrine.